Frequently Asked Questions

 - Level of assistance CARB provides to industries

 - Overall “cap” on emissions

 - Average price for allowances sold

 - Any reconciliation of average prices for allowances between years.

-Some organizations that are eligible for the CA Industry Assistance may have already been receiving the Small Business CA Climate Credit on their monthly bill.
-Customers may only receive one of these credits.
-If you choose to attest eligibility for the CA Industry Assistance Credit, you will stop receiving the monthly Small Business Climate Credit for all electric service agreements associated with that facility.
+Customers may only receive one of the two credits.
+If you choose to attest for the CA Industry Assistance Credit and are deemed eligible, you will stop receiving the monthly Small Business Climate Credit for all electric service agreements associated with that facility.

 Below are the key differences between the two credits: